xiGUAwanOU/code-challenge/README.md

 # code-challenge

 Task: Implement a simple web app that allows one to browse the Imgur gallery using https://api.imgur.com/:
-* Show gallery images in a grid of thumbnails and lazy load them
+* [x] Show gallery images in a grid of thumbnails and lazy load them
-* Show image description in the thumbnail, top or bottom
+* [x] Show image description in the thumbnail, top or bottom
-* On clicking an image in the gallery, show its details: big image, title, description, upvotes, downvotes, and score
+* [x] On clicking an image in the gallery, show its details: big image, title, description, upvotes, downvotes, and score

 Filters:
-* Filter the images based on: hot, top, user
+* [x] Filter the images based on: hot, top, user
-* Include or exclude viral images from the result set
+* [x] Include or exclude viral images from the result set
-* Filter based on window and sort parameters;
+* [x] Filter based on window and sort parameters;

 Bonus points:
-* Using React or Vue, the last one would be preferred
+* [x] Using React or Vue, the last one would be preferred
-* Unit testing
+* [ ] Unit testing (only done for services, no time for testing the views but I'd like to do it if I have time)
-* Have a mobile-first approach
+* [x] Have a mobile-first approach
-* Make the App accessible for anyone
+* [x] Make the App accessible for anyone

-Please send us your findings within the next 7 days via Git.
-Should you have any questions, please feel free to get in touch at any time.